matthew-leng/matthew-leng.github.io/_pages/Dreamland.md

 ## TL; DR

-:city_sunset: **Dreamland** is a hybird generation pipeline that connects simulators and generative models to achieve controllable and configurable world creation.
+:national_park: **Dreamland** is a hybird generation pipeline that connects simulators and generative models to achieve controllable and configurable world creation.

-:robot: **Dreamland** demonstrates superior quality and controllability in scene generation, and improves the adaptation of embodied agents to the real world.
+:robot: **Dreamland** demonstrates great quality and controllability in scene generation, and improves the adaptation of embodied agents to the real world.

 <!-- <div style="border-top: 1px solid #ccc; margin: 30px 0;"></div> -->